 - Packing for your honeymoon – so you’re ready to disappear into the sunset!

 - Making arrangements for the airport run – get this all sorted before you go, so you can enjoy your big day with just the one very special hitch.

 Here’s wishing you all the best with planning your wedding and an incredibly special day!
 This list is certainly not exhaustive and different ceremonies will have other requirements, but the fundamentals to planning a wedding should all be here.
 If you feel there’s anything missed or have a comment, please contribute below!

 Don’t forget to set up your Honeyfund honeymoon registry.

-After being married almost four years and learnt that life certainly doesn’t end at marriage, he encountered so much during the first two years of marriage that he made the decision to change the focus of his blog from just weddings to a variety of lifestyle topics.
-He wanted to convey the message that life goes on after your happily ever after, and that the journey has been just as exciting as the wedding.
+After being married almost four years she learned that life certainly doesn’t end at marriage; she encountered so much during the first two years of marriage that she made the decision to change the focus of her blog from just weddings to a variety of lifestyle topics.
+She wanted to convey the message that life goes on after your happily ever after, and that the journey has been just as exciting as the wedding.